top of page

 • Leadership & Strategy: Collaborate with the Board of Directors to set strategic direction and develop long-range plans, ensuring mission alignment.

-• Inventory Management: Oversee daily activities, including food procurement from various organizations/vendors, inventory control, stocking, food safety, facility maintenance, and distribution.
+• Inventory Management: Oversee food procurement from various organizations and inventory control.

-• Fundraising & Development: Provide insights into the execution and management of organizational food drives, fundraising activities, grants, and cultivating major donors.
+• Fundraising & Development: Provide insights into the execution and management of organizational food drives, fundraising activities, grants, etc.

-• Volunteer & Staff Management: Supervise volunteers, positions and relations.
-Alongside the Volunteer coordinator(s), oversee the recruitment, training, and scheduling of the volunteer base, fostering a positive environment.
+• Volunteer & Staff Management: Alongside the volunteer coordinator, oversee the recruitment, training, and scheduling of the volunteer base, fostering a positive environment and relationships.

-• Financial Stewardship: Ensure fiscal responsibility and provide financial updates/reports as needed to the Treasurer.
+• Financial Stewardship: Ensure fiscal responsibility and provide financial expenditures/explanations as needed to the treasurer.

 Essential Skills & Qualifications